OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

     shadow_map 1 atlas uv 0.666666666666667 0.0 0.333333333333333 0.5 light 0 split 1
     shadow_map 2 atlas uv 0.666666666666667 0.5 0.333333333333333 0.5 light 0 split 2

-    //Before doing anything, clear the whole atlas in one go.
+    // Before doing anything, clear the whole atlas in one go.
 This is not
-    //recommended on iOS & Android though; but recommended on Desktop. target atlas
+    // ideal on iOS & Android though; but recommended on Desktop. target atlas
     {
         pass clear